ddmitov/camel-doctor/README.md

 The working directory of ``dbgformatter.pl`` is ``{camel_doctor_binary_directory}/resources``.

-``dbgformatter.pl`` is read only once at application startup, than it is stored as an application property in memory and is run as an one-liner when needed to decrease execution time.
+``dbgformatter.pl`` is read only once at application startup, than it is stored in memory and is run as an one-liner to decrease execution time.

 If ``{camel_doctor_binary_directory}/resources/dbgformatter.pl`` is not found, an error is displayed.

 ## History

 Camel Doctor was started as a part of [Perl Executing Browser](https://www.github.com/ddmitov/perl-executing-browser) in 2014.

-Camel Doctor does not support the Windows platform because the debugger handling ``Qprocess`` class does not use a console from the operating system and the Windows Perl debugger can not handle properly commands like restart without a console.

 ## License